jcraigk/kudochest/README.md

 You may provide `REDIS_URL` or leave it blank for default localhost.

-The following must be provided to enable web-based features, which are required for app installation and administration.
+Provide the following to enable the web UI where app administration takes place.

 ```
 ASSET_HOST